 In the 1970s, the UW recycled mostly paper, but now we strive to recycle paper, glass, metal, and plastic together in a single-stream system.
 We also recycle special materials separately, such as batteries, concrete, Styrofoam and plastic film whenever we can!
 For more information on what’s allowed in our campus single-stream recycling, check out our blog post on what makes something recyclable.

 Recycling advertisement at the University of Washington (5/29/1991).

 The University would not be where it is today without the tenacity and environmental advocacy of our students!
 Thanks to those initial efforts, we now recycle an average of 54 tons per month when operating at full capacity.
 The UW has become a leader in waste diversion within the PAC 12 conference – go Dawgs!

 While we are proud of the strides our University has made, we want to continue to improve.
 We currently divert around 61% of all campus waste.
 We would be able to divert 83% if everything was reused, composted, and recycled perfectly.
 The UW’s goal is to reduce our landfilled waste by 10% by 2025.
 That means not just composting and recycling right, but also reducing the waste we create in the first place.

 In celebration of America Recycles Day, we wanted to offer a few ideas on what we can all do:

-If you see litter that is safe to pick up, consider using a litter grabber to pick it up and place it in the correct bin.
+- Pick-up litter: If you see litter that is safe to pick up, use a litter grabber to pick it up and place it in the correct bin.
 Every piece of litter that is removed from the environment helps!

-Check out our previous blog post for some fun and compelling media about waste in our modern world.
+- Enjoy some trash-y entertainment: Check out our blog post for some book and film suggestions about waste.

-Consider saying thank you to your waste collectors when you see them!
-They work around the clock to keep our neighborhoods clean and correctly managed, including our own recycling team here at the UW.
+- Thank a waste collector (from a safe distance!): Consider saying thank you to your waste collectors when you see them!
+They work around the clock to keep our neighborhoods clean, including our own recycling team here at the UW.
 Check out our Instagram for a brief introduction to some of our waste collectors!